kyphan38/web/assets/docs/00-info.md

 slug: /
 ---

-Hi folks, this is place where I note my learning and work
+Hi folks, this is the place where I share my learning and work

-Plz enjoy!
+If you've found this website, you're amazing, bro!

 ![img](./img/sing.jpg)